Participant Info

 About Me

-Audrey convenes and hosts the ‘AI and Digital’ seminar series in partnership with the philosopher
+Audrey convenes and hosts the ‘AI and Digital’ seminar series in partnership with The Philosopher:

 Recent Publications

-Leibniz in his World: The Making of a Savant (Princeton University Press, forthcoming November 2024), 320 pp. https://press.princeton.edu/books/hardcover/9780691260747/leibniz-in-his-world
+Leibniz in his World: The Making of a Savant (Princeton University Press, 2024), 320 pp. https://press.princeton.edu/books/hardcover/9780691260747/leibniz-in-his-world

 Co-editor (with Nicholas Halmi), ‘Universal Histories’, special issue of Intellectual History Review 33.3 (September 2023) [articles by Audrey Borowski, Elisabeth Décultot, Daniel Fulda, Maike Oergel, Maurice Olender, Olivier Pot, Ann Thomson, and Sylvana Tomaselli]